November 3 - 7, 2015 • 30 CMEs

 Jenness Cortez Perlmutter has studied Yoga Science and practiced meditation since 1977.
 She is the co-founder and faculty member of The American Meditation Institute and a direct disciple of Swami Rama of the Himalayas.
 She graduated from the Herron School of Art and the Art Students League, and is a world-reknowned artist presently concentrating on works of classical realism.

 Anthony Santilli, MD, received his medical degree from the University at Buffalo, having completed his fellowship at Weill Cornell University and his post graduate training at Brown University.
 He is board-certified in Pulmonary and Critical Care medicine in Schenectady NY, and serves as a member of the AMI Medical Education Department.

 Prashant Kaushik, MD, received Bachelors of Medicine and Surgery degrees from the All India Institute of Medical Services (AIIMS), New Delhi.
-He is a board-certified Rheumatologist in Albany NY, serves as Rheumatology Program Director at the Albany Medical College and is a member of the AMI Medical Education Department.
+He is a board-certified Rheumatologist in Albany NY, serves as interim Rheumatology Program Director at the Albany Medical College and Stratton VA Hospital, and is a member of the AMI Medical Education Department.